Hong Kong anti-government protests spill into Manchester City game

 Hong Kong reverted to Chinese rule in 1997 amid promises it would be granted a high degree of autonomy.
 But Beijing's increasingly tight control of the city has stoked discontent and protests.
 Some have even called for a split from China.

-In a post-match news conference, Guardiola said his team had not been affected, and that he hoped a solution could be found to Hong Kong's problems.
-"Here the game was normal," he said.
+In a post-match news conference, Guardiola said he hoped a solution could be found to Hong Kong's problems.
+"Here the game was normal," he added, saying his players were unaffected.

 Kitchee's captain, Huang Yang, said he hoped football could help ease tensions.
 "We use football to unite people, getting together and (to) see a future in Hong Kong."